kessler/galaxya/README.md

 TODO
 * document the 1 to many mapping between gossiper to services topology
-* ad
-d auto network space assignment
+* add auto network space assignment
+* is trie really the right structure for the underlying index?
+*